 Places to visit around the Markermeer

 A road trip from Amsterdam around the Markermeer is a great way to explore North Holland and the neighbouring provinces in central Netherlands and learn a lot about the country’s rich history.
 The Markermeer loop passes many historic towns (some with impressive fortifications), picturesque polder landscapes, quaint villages, and (man-made) nature reserves.

 This Markermeer guide contains links to three services I often use myself and can recommend: Booking.com (for hotel bookings), Rentalcars.com (for car hire) and GetYourGuide (for easy-to-book tours).
 If you make a booking via one of these services, I will receive a small commission (at no extra cost to you).
 These commissions help me to maintain my blog and share more travel experiences with you.

 You can join the Markermeer loop at any point but for the purposes of this post, I’ve chosen Amsterdam as the starting point.
+Search for flights to Amsterdam with KLM.
 From Amsterdam, follow the A1 highway southeastwards.

 Make Muiden your first stop.
 Just 15 minutes from Amsterdam, Muiden is a picturesque town with an impressive 13th century castle: Muiderslot.
 The Vecht River flows through the town and enters the Markermeer via the sluices in the town.
 The sluices are part of the elaborate network of water management systems around the Markermeer.
 Don’t miss a visit to the Muiderslot Castle.
 Another tip: if you love french fries, head to the snack bar at Vestingplein (next to the parking area and Muizenfort Museum) for some superb fries!
 And if you love cheese, make sure to stock up on some delicious cheeses at the mobile cheese shop across the road.